PROF. RICHARD CRAIG - SYLLABUS SUPPLEMENT FOR ALL COURSES

 If you have any doubts about using a piece of information, please talk to me before turning in your work.
 See university policies below.

-SPECIAL NOTE ABOUT INTERNET SOURCES: You may use information gathered from the Internet for your assignments, but please remember to consider the source -- not all Internet information is of the same validity.
+SPECIAL NOTE ABOUT ONLINE SOURCES: You may use information gathered from the Internet for your assignments, but please remember to consider the source -- not all Internet information is of the same validity.
 You may not cut and paste large blocks of text from any Internet site without proper attribution.
 This is the same as lifting large passages from any other source -- I have caught students doing this in the past, and it will result in a failing grade.
 Please see me about proper attribution of information from the Internet.

 CLASSROOM BEHAVIOR: